Pizza delivery: Hazards

+Pizza delivery workers who have been lured and murdered include Michael Choy and Yafim Weinstein.

 Prank order

 Pizza places may be subject to prank orders for numerous pizzas or to random houses or a target house.
 A prank order may cost businesses money and aggravation, resulting in the restaurant throwing away the unpaid pizzas.
 For example, in November 2010 in Amherst, Massachusetts, a man claiming to be part of Bob Dylan's crew placed an order for 148 pizzas which cost nearly $4,000.
 Prank callers have been fined in Singapore for placing false orders.